How to Become a Paralegal

 Paralegal Education Programs

 Once you have decided that Paralegal Studies is the right career for you, you may begin looking at schools from which to obtain your degree.
-Fremont College has an ABA-approved Paralegal Studies program that will allow you to earn your degree in only 15 months!
+Fremont University has an ABA-approved Paralegal Studies program that will allow you to earn your degree in only 15 months!
 Contact us today for more information about this program, and to see how we can put you on your path to success with a career in Paralegal Studies.

 As a newcomer to the paralegal field, it can be beneficial to join a paralegal group.
 If you decide to attend and join one of these associations be sure to dress for success and become friends with as many people possible.
 Below is a list of some paralegal associations you might consider joining.